-We performed our procedures related to ARC's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+We performed our procedures related to ARC's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards and OMB audit guidance.

 Responsibilities of Management for Internal Control over Financial Reporting

 ARC management is responsible for designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.